vvdleun/berrajs/README.md

 Now, "some" years later, I'd like to try my hand at an adventure/interactive fiction game again.

-I looked for an existing engine that would statify my needs, but I could not find any web-based engine that met my requirements, so I decided to code my own.
+I looked for an existing engine that would statisfy my needs, but I could not find any web-based engine that met my requirements, so I decided to code my own.
 Yes, _another custom interactive fiction engine that nobody asked for!_

 It is powered by Next.js (and therefore, React), although the engine itself is written in vanilla JS, without any external dependencies (except that it requires modern ECMAScript features to run).
 A React app is built on top of it, that basically handles input and output events.